davidhuynhgit/BCC_LMS/README.md

 9. How accessible is each branch when considering parking, facilities, and meeting rooms?
 10. What are the most recent 4 quarterly checkout totals for each branch (using dynamic SQL)?
 11. How can a user search for all the books they’ve borrowed by keyword in the title?
-12. For a given book title, which branches have it available and when was it last checked out?
+12. For a given book title, which branches have it available, and when was it last checked out?

 👉 Full SQL script available in this repo.